 Wastewater Connection Service

-Information on the cost of new service connection fees (122kb pdf) is available online.
-For information on obtaining wastewater service in the town, please call 540-961-1126.
-Please be sure to view the Town of Blacksburg Standards and Specifications for Sanitary Sewer Systems (5.93mb pdf).
+Information on the cost of new service connection fees (PDF) is available online.
+For information on obtaining wastewater service in the town, please call 540-443-1300.
+Please be sure to view the Town of Blacksburg Standards and Specifications for Sanitary Sewer Systems (PDF) and Utility Trench Repair Standards (PDF).